furkangomleksiz/krontech-project/docs/caching-strategy.md

 ## First-pass limits (acknowledged)

+- **Nginx cache invalidation on publish** — Nginx caches public pages for 60 s.
+On-demand revalidation flushes Next.js ISR first; Nginx will serve stale content for up to 60 s after a publish before its TTL expires.
+For a B2B marketing site this is acceptable.
+  An active purge (`proxy_cache_purge`) would eliminate the residual window if needed.
-- **CDN integration** is not in the current stack.
-When a CDN (CloudFront, Cloudflare) is added, add `Cache-Control: s-maxage=3600, stale-while-revalidate` headers to public page routes and wire CDN cache invalidation (tag-based or URL purge) alongside `revalidatePath()`.
+- **External CDN** — Nginx covers the current single-host deployment.
+For a multi-region or high-traffic scenario, add CloudFront or Cloudflare in front of Nginx and wire CDN cache invalidation alongside `revalidatePath()`.
 - **Fine-grained cache tag invalidation** — `revalidateTag()` would allow more targeted invalidation (e.g. only invalidate pages that embed a specific blog post).
 Deferred.
 - **Redis cluster / sentinel** — single Redis instance is appropriate for this stage.